murraco/jekyll-theme-minimal-resume/README.md

 # Quick Setup

 1. Install Jekyll: `gem install jekyll bundler`
-2. For this repository and clone your fork
+2. Fork this repository and clone your fork
 3. Edit `_config.yml` to personalize your site

 # Settings